Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/PC-DC Server/README.md

 ### Modem Devices

 Getting this server setup properly requires the use of a dial-up modem:
-* For PS2 Linux Beta Release 1 installations, this requires a [USB Dial-Up Modem](../../USB&#32;Devices/Modems) (as the Japanese Playstatoin 2 Network Adapters only contain an ethernet adapter).
+* For PS2 Linux Beta Release 1 installations, this requires a [USB Dial-Up Modem](../../USB&#32;Devices/Modems) (as the Japanese Playstation 2 Network Adapters only contain an ethernet adapter).
 * For PS2 Linux Release 1.0 installations, this can be accomplished using a [USB Dial-Up Modem](../../USB&#32;Devices/Modems) or the modem included in the North American Playstation 2 Network Adapter.

 #### USB Modems